To eliminate your mosquito problem for good, you need to get to the source.

 Use Mosquito Eating Fish

 We’ve talked a lot about fish ponds in this article.
 But did you know that many species of fish can actually help prevent mosquitoes?

-Several species, such as koi, goldfish, bluegill, guppies, catfish, and the appropriately-named mosquitofish love to eat mosquitoes.
+Several species of freshwater fish, such as koi, goldfish, bluegill, guppies, catfish, and the appropriately-named mosquitofish love to eat mosquitoes.

 Adding one or more of these fish to your backyard pond can kill two birds – and many mosquitoes – with one stone.
 First, you’ll add an attractive touch of life to your pond.
 Second, you’ll get rid of your mosquito problem.

 When you purchase your fish, make sure that the fish are suitable for your area.
 Not all fish are equally suited for all climate zones.